 No, JAIPilot does not store your code or use it for training.
 Your class data is processed securely from your machine.
 Logs (if any) are deleted within 30 days.
 We do not use or retain user data for any model improvement or analytics.

-Reach out to us via the JetBrains plugin support page or email us at support@jaipilot.com.
+Reach out to us via the JetBrains or VS Code marketplace support pages, or email us at support@jaipilot.com.
 We’re here to help.

 After installation, sign up for a JAIPilot account.
 You can top up anytime with usage based credits billing by buying request attempts.